Gert Jan Hofstede’s major publications

 - culture-aware virtual agents, This was done since 2010 in the context of EU-projects Semira and eCute.
 Semira yielded the article Linking norms and culture.
 ECute yielded the concept of Social importance dynamics.
 In 2013-2014 I was a fellow at NIAS with Frank Dignum and Rui Prada.
 We did a position paper "From autistic to social agents".

 - emergence of the gender gap, In 2013-2014 I was a fellow at NIAS with Frank Dignum and Rui Prada.
 We did a model study on status-power dynamics among children.
 Here is the first paper about that study.
-More is forthcoming.
+The second paper is 'The status–power arena: a comprehensive agent-based model of social status dynamics and gender in groups of children', AI & Society 2018.

 - Complex Adaptive Systems, Most of my current work involves agent-based modelling of phenomena that have various levels of analysis: individuals act and form patterns.
 Much of this work is done with PhD students in various corners of the Life Sciences.
 See my ongoing research page.